whaletech07/rmd-docs/README.md

 # RMD (Rich Markdown)

 >The latest version of RMD is currently b0.2.
-This documentation is up-to-date with the latest featured of RMD.
+This documentation is up-to-date.

 RMD (Rich Markdown) is a custom text formatting language inspired by Markdown, with additional rich text features and a structured syntax, while keeping it human-readable.